SynapseFI/SynapseFI-Node/samples.md

 	user,
 	mfaPayload,
 	function(err, res){
-		# RESPONSE WILL BE JSON IF MFA REQUIRED OTHERWISE A NODE OBJECT IS RETURNED
+		# RESPONSE IS A NODE OBJECT
 	}
 );